antunjurkovic-collab/dual-native-pattern/CORE-SPEC.md

 **Validator**: A system verifying CID or semantic equivalence
 - Responsibilities: Test HR ↔ MR equivalence, alert on drift

+### 2.8 AI-Native Content Core (Single MR Mode)

+A deployment is **AI-native** as soon as it exposes a canonical Machine Representation (MR) backed by Dual-Native primitives, even if there is only a single representation.

+In **Single MR Mode**, each resource has:

+- **RID (Resource Identity)**
+  A stable identifier for the logical resource.

+- **MR (Machine Representation)**
+  A canonical, deterministic, scrape-free representation designed for agents (e.g., normalized block graph, structured JSON).

+- **CID (Content Identity)**
+  A strong validator (e.g., hash over the canonical MR) that changes if and only if the MR changes, according to documented determinism rules.

+- **Safe Writes (Optimistic Concurrency)**
+  Mutations are preconditioned on the current CID.
+If the provided validator does not match the current CID, the write MUST fail with an explicit conflict signal.
+On success, the new CID MUST be returned so clients can chain edits.

+- **Zero-Fetch Reads (Conditional Reads)**
+  Read operations MAY include the last known CID.
+If the resource has not changed, the server MUST acknowledge this with a "not modified" response and omit the body.

+- **DNC (Dual-Native Catalog)**
+  A catalog SHOULD be provided to list resources and enable incremental synchronization.
+At minimum, entries SHOULD include `rid`, `cid`, and basic metadata (e.g., type, status, last_modified), with filters such as `since` and/or cursor-based pagination.

+- **Integrity over Final Bytes**
+  For full integrity, responses SHOULD include a digest over the final bytes delivered (e.g., SHA-256 of the response body) so clients can verify exact payload parity.

+#### 2.8.1 Normative Requirements (Single MR Mode)

+An implementation calling itself an **AI-Native Content Core**:

+- **MUST** have a stable RID per resource.
+- **MUST** define a canonical MR and document its determinism rules (ordering, excludes).
+- **MUST** compute CID as a deterministic function of the canonical MR and document the rules for when CID changes.
+- **MUST** support safe writes preconditioned on the current CID, with an explicit conflict outcome and a new CID on success.
+- **MUST** support zero-fetch reads based on the validator (not modified → body omitted).
+- **SHOULD** expose a DNC for incremental discovery (RID → CID + metadata).
+- **SHOULD** publish an integrity digest for 200 responses.

+#### 2.8.2 Relationship to Full Dual-Native

+Single MR Mode is **AI-native and Dual-Native-ready**, but **not yet fully Dual-Native**.

+A system becomes a **full Dual-Native deployment** once:

+- At least one additional native representation (HR or MR) is exposed for the same RID/CID snapshot, and
+- Each additional view is bound to the MR snapshot (same CID) and carries its own integrity information and zero-fetch semantics at its transport layer.

 ---

 ## 3. Architectural Overview